 over 30 years.
 Unlike many other brokerage firms, Scottrade does not have surcharges on large orders or

 extended-hours trading.
 There are no maintenance or setup charges for all accounts.

 However, we would love to see the company cancel the surcharge on penny stocks and improve its options trading tools and pricing.

 Also, the absence of electronic fund withdrawals is puzzling (even though withdrawals can be done using a debit card or check).

-Thanks to live webinars and events, tons of learning materials, very helpful customer service, and an online user community, Scottrade is an
+Thanks to live webinars and events, tons of learning materials, very helpful customer service, and local offices, Scottrade is an

 excellent choice for beginners.